laurgao/qaoa-weighted-maxcut/README.md

         end_node = edge[1]
         weight = edge[2]
         pauli_z = [[1, 0], [0, -1]] # Define the Pauli-Z matrix.
-This is because we want to find the expected value of each edge pseudo-measured in the Z basis. pauli_z_2 = np.kron(pauli_z, pauli_z) # Takes the tensor product (or kronecker product) of 2 pauli Z matrices.
-This is because each edge has 2 vertices, each vertex is a qubit, so we need to take the expected value of 2 qubits in z basis, hence the tensor product of 2 z matrices. cost_unitary = scipy.linalg.fractional_matrix_power(pauli_z_2, -1*gamma/np.pi) # The unitary gate that will be applied to our circuit qml.Hermitian(cost_unitary, wires=[start_node, end_node]) # Note: wires = qubits.
+This is because we want to find the expected value of each edge pseudo-measured in the Z basis. pauli_z_2 = np.kron(pauli_z, pauli_z)
+        cost_unitary = scipy.linalg.fractional_matrix_power(pauli_z_2, -1*gamma/np.pi) # The unitary gate that will be applied to our circuit
+        qml.Hermitian(cost_unitary, wires=[start_node, end_node]) # Note: wires = qubits.
 Here we are applying the unitary matrix we defined onto the 2 vertices of our edge.
 ```

 Here's where the first major problem came in: ciq basically had it like the quantum circuit outputs the measurement in the computational basis, then we fire 100 shots at the circuit to find the probability distribution of the measured states.
 In pennylane, the root implementation **circuit directly outputs the expected value**.

-In order to put qml.hermitian, I had to change the pennylane circuit to also output a computational basis measurement.
+In order to put qml.Hermitian, I had to change the pennylane circuit to also output a computational basis measurement.

 Then, I had to write extra fucntions to fire multiple shots and take the average.
 I couldn't re-use the cirq functions here, because pennylane has weird outputs.

 So...
 I spent a decent chunk of my sunday afternoon on this task.
 I spent about 5 hours changing the circuit structure.

-Now, after talking to Avneesh, I found out that I didn't actually have to ZZpowgate the pennylane circuit.
+Now, after talking to Avneesh, I found out that I didn't actually have to ZZPowGate the pennylane circuit.
 I could've just multiplied the gamma from the original cost hamiltonian by the weight 🤦‍♂️

 Like this: